forthtemple/openworlddart/examplerhodes3d/README.md

 **Lindos 1522**

-Demo game using openworld game engine.
+Repository and support for *Lindos 1522* game.
+Demonostration of the openworld game engine for iOS, Android and Web.

 All game logic is in lib/Rhodes3DPage.dart

 It's 1522 in Lindos on the southern Greek island of Rhode right before a huge invasion from Suleiman and his huge army.
 Help the people of Lindos uncover a spy who is giving the enemy information.
 Save Lindos from their coming doom.

 ![image](https://github.com/user-attachments/assets/c0d30f4a-c46c-43b8-b2cd-1f6171805b6e)